eugenetriguba/lirc/README.rst

    :alt: License

 This is a python package that allows you to interact with the daemon in the `Linux Infrared Remote Control <https://lirc.org>`_ package.
-Interacting with the daemon allows you to send IR signals from a computer.
+By interacting with the daemon, it allows you to programmatically send IR signals from a computer.

 More information on the lircd daemon, socket interface, reply packet format, etc. can be found at https://www.lirc.org/html/lircd.html